SWINT04/osticket-prereqs/README.md

 <img src=https://i.imgur.com/Qy9EKMR.png height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-From the installation Files download and install Heidi SQL.
-Open Heidi SQL, create a new session and use the same password used for my sql username root password:Password1.
+Download and install Heidi SQL from the installation files.Open Heidi SQL, create a new session and use the same password used for my sql username root password, which is Password1.
 </p>
 <br /v
 <p>